-Decreased mass per unit volume of a normally mineralized bone

-Commonest metabolic bone disease

-Predominant bone resorption with decreased bone formation.
+- Decreased mass per unit volume of a normally mineralized bone - Commonest metabolic bone disease - Predominant bone resorption with decreased bone formation.

-WHO defines osteoporosis as a bone density that falls 2.5 standard deviations (SD) below the mean for young healthy adult female -also referred to as a T-score = or <
+WHO defines osteoporosis as a bone density that falls 2.5 standard deviations (SD) below the mean for young healthy adults of the same sex-also referred to as a T-score = or < -2.5.